yxshee/yxshee/README.md

 **About Me**

-i like  football, netflix, and mountains<br>
+I like  football, netflix, and mountains<br>
-currently exploring domains of conscience <br>
+Currently exploring domains of conscience <br>

 <br/>